 Who heads up the Cricket Regulator?

-As Interim Director of the Cricket Regulator, Lewis reports into Nic Coward – chair of the Cricket Regulatory Board.
+Chris will report into Nic Coward – chair of the independent Cricket Regulatory Board.

 Who does the Cricket Regulator report to?